 When saving for retirement, it's not always easy to know where to start.
 The myriad of retirement plans available can be confusing.
 If you don't have a representative who can guide you and explain what funds and fees are within the retirement plan, you may give up and walk away.
 But wait!
 When you walk away, you are giving away free money and delaying your savings for retirement.

 So, how do you start saving for retirement?
 You start saving for retirement by investing in your employer's plan as soon as you are eligible.
-Prior to becoming eligible do research and educate yourself on the funds within the plan and the fees associated with that plan.
+Before becoming eligible, do research and educate yourself on the funds within the plan and the fees associated with that plan.
 Most employers will put your retirement savings into a Target Retirement Fund if you do not make an election.
-This could be the most secure option for you until you are able to do research on the available funds.
+This could be the most secure option for you until you can research the available funds.
 However, don't stop there when determining the best return on investment for your retirement fund.